svn2github/lazarus-ccr/components/tvplanit/readme.txt

 4.2 Release 1.04

+  This release is Lazarus-only.
+It won't compile under Delphi any more.

   misc - Replace hard-coded MS Sans Serif font by "default" to use the system
          font
   misc - Fix crashes due to inplace editors being destroyed.